Early Edible and Medicinal Plants

 About the course

-In this 3 day workshop master herbalist Janice Schofield and AnamCara director Nancy Lee-Evans wil lead you in an exploration of the exceptional nutritional and therapeutic value of wild edibles and medicines at your doorstep.
+In this 2 day workshop Alaskan herbalist and AnamCara director Nancy Lee-Evans will lead you in an exploration of the exceptional nutritional and therapeutic value of wild edibles and medicines at your doorstep.
 This class focuses on the plants of early summer when edibles and tonic herbs are prime.
 Concentrating on identifying 12 plants, students will learn their herbal properties and create tinctures, a personal tonic formula and oil useful in an herbal remedy kit.
 Students will experience the revitalizing value of nettle and dandelion spring tonics for an annual practice.
 We will incorporate wild edibles in preparing our Saturday dinner.

 Throughout the weekend we will work in respect and harmony with the plant's spirits and open the doorways to communication with the plants.
-Plant communication is a learnable skill that brings the entire landscape alive and will change your relationship with nature forever.
-This class lays the groundwork for further development of this relationship in the Deep Relations with Plants class held in August.
+You will have an introduction to plant communication is a learnable skill that brings the entire landscape alive and can change your relationship with nature forever.

 Be sure to include your full name, address and email in an email to Nancy at email@example.com when registering on line or include it in your snail mail registration.